 I have used the same planted substrate, Up Aqua Aquasand, for the past 4 years.
 It has been excellent, but I have always wondered about using substrate from the industry standard: Aqua Design Amano (ADA).
 I felt like their Aqua Soil Amazonia II would be a good match.
 It is purported to not leach ammonia (as badly as Amazonia) upon startup.

-I will have a full review after I have had some time to assess the plant growth.
 It is a nice texture – not quite as uniform or black as the Up Aqua Aquasoil that I am used to.
 I think it’s nice.
 I can get used to whatever as far as appearance, but I do hope the plants grow fast and healthy with it.
 (I have written a full review of Amazonia II Substrate).

 Putting It All Back Together: